alifar76/NegBinSig-Test/README.md

 The script is adjusted such that it can take in OTU table generated via QIIME from biom file as input and standard mapping/metadata file compatible with QIIME.

-Presently, the script can only perform a single category comparison for variables that have two levels.
+Presently, the script can only perform a single category comparison for variables.
+For example, if the metadata have two variables such as diet and antibiotic exposure, the script will have to be run seperately for each variable.
+A joint model including both explanatory variables (i.e., diet and antibiotic exposure) cannot be currently calculated.

+Furthermore, the script can only work with variables that that have two levels.
 For example, if the explanatory variable is temperature, it must only contain two levels such as High and Low for the script to run.

-Work is in progress to include comparisons for more than 2 levels.
+Work is in progress to include comparisons for more than 2 levels and to create models in which multiple combinations of variables can be included.

 Running the script
 ------